LORD BYRON

 M: That soft bastard Latin, which melts like kisses from a female mouth - and sounds as if it should be writ on satin - would be lost upon translation

-H: Gally - we will keep to His Lordship's wishes - and pay you the homage you deserve
+H: Gally - you will keep to His Lordship's wishes - and graciously accept the homage you deserve

-All watch as "Sally in our Alley - with Gallyburns in the grate
+The lads watch as the troublesome “Sally in our Alley - with Gally" burns in the grate

 n